ArminJo/JK-BMSToPylontechCAN/README.md

 <br/>

 # SOC graph for a 16S LiFePO4 battery
-Created by attaching Arduio 1.8.19 Serial Plotter and then doing a long button press followed by a single one to enter the capacity info page.<br/>
+Created by attaching Arduio 1.8.19 Serial Plotter and then doing a long button press followed by a single one to enter the SOC History page.<br/>

 Here you see a steep capacity increasing at the transition from 100 % to 99 %.
 This happens when the specified capacity in the BMS is smaller than the real one.